-Longevity, susceptibility to age-associated diseases, and many other attributes relevant for aging vary from one person to another.
-These differences are due in part to DNA sequence variants somewhere in our genomes, though exactly where is still a mystery in most cases.
-Worms, flies, and single-cell microbes can serve as powerful models for the study of the principles of genetic variation.
-Research in the Brem lab uses these model organisms to discover genetic changes that impact aging behaviors and other traits, as well as their evolutionary histories.
-The Brem lab approach uses large-scale analyses of thousands of genes at once, both computational and experimental.
+Some people live longer than others.
+Susceptibility to chronic disease, and many other attributes relevant for aging, also vary from one person to another.
+These differences are due in part to DNA sequence variants somewhere in our genome, although exactly where is still a mystery in most cases.
+Mice, worms, flies, and microbes can serve as powerful models for the study of the principles of genetic variation.
+Research in the Brem lab uses these simple organisms to understand how natural genetic changes impact longevity and health, and how they are shaped by the forces of evolution.

 Why it matters